Work Sample · Business applications, SMB · NYC

 Updating the design would improve: how customers targeted, connected and engaged with their audiences; and the overall competitiveness of the product in the market.

-The design priorities for the redesigned product included the following:
+The design priorities for the redesign included:

 • Simplified Workflow: All of the design activities would be grouped together; selecting a mailing list would occur separately.